Hajo Holborn: Early life

-Hajo Holborn was born the son of Ludwig Holborn, the German physicist and "Direktor der Physikalisch-Technischen Reichsanstalt," and became a student of Friedrich Meinecke at Berlin University, where he achieved a doctor of philosophy in 1924.
-After establishing at Heidelberg in 1926 as lecturer in medieval and modern history, he became Privatdozent there until he was called back to Berlin as Carnegie Professor of History and International Relationships at the private Deutsche Hochschule für Politik.
-He was dismissed from his appointments in 1933 by the Nazi government, but he had already left the country.
+Hajo Holborn was born in 1902.
+His father was Ludwig Holborn, a German physicist and "Direktor der Physikalisch-Technischen Reichsanstalt."
+He studied German history with Friedrich Meinecke at Berlin University, as well as with other eminent historians such as Karl Holl, Adolf von Harnack and Ernst Troeltsch.
+He earned a Ph.D. in 1924 at the age of 22.
+After becoming a lecturer of medieval and modern history at Heidelberg in 1926, he was promoted to Privatdozent.
+His next professional advancement was to Carnegie Professor of History and International Relationships at the private Deutsche Hochschule für Politik in Berlin.
+He was dismissed from his appointment in 1933 by the Nazi government, but he had already left the country by that time.

 Emigration

-Unwilling to participate in National Socialism, that same year he fled to the United Kingdom, then emigrated to the United States in 1934.
-Shortly after coming to America, he was appointed visiting professor of German history at Yale.
+Unwilling to support National Socialism, he fled to the United Kingdom.
+From there, he emigrated to the United States in 1934.
+Shortly after coming to America, he was appointed visiting professor of German history at Yale University.

 He taught Diplomatic History at Tufts University, Massachusetts, (1936–1942) and was a guest professor at the University of Vienna, Austria (1955).
 He became a U.S. citizen and during the Second World War he worked for the Office of Strategic Services as special assistant to the chief of its Research and Analysis Branch, William L. Langer.

 Postwar

 After the war, he served as Randolph W. Townsend Professor at Yale until 1959, when he was awarded the title of Sterling Professor of History at Yale University; here he continued to teach and write until his death in 1969.

-In 1967, Holborn became the second president of the American Historical Association not born in the United States (after Mikhail Rostovtzeff).
-Several specialists of German and European history in America, including Peter Gay, were students of Holborn.
+In 1967, Holborn became the second president of the American Historical Association not born in the United States (after Michael Rostovtzeff).
+Several well-known scholars of German and European history in America, including Peter Gay, Theodore Hamerow, Leonard Krieger and Otto Pflanze, were students of Holborn.